Shreyaa2706/Solar_Radiation_Prediction_model/README.md

-Here's a sample README for your solar radiation prediction project:

----

 # Solar Radiation Prediction

 This project aims to predict solar radiation based on meteorological data using a linear regression model.
 The project utilizes various Python libraries such as NumPy, Pandas, Matplotlib, Scikit-learn, and Seaborn for data processing, model building, and visualization.